 Instructor: Yao Lu

-TAs: Junyi Shen, Noppanat Wadlom, Zhengyuan Su
+TAs: Junyi Shen, Noppanat Wadlom, Zhengyuan Su, Wangcheng Tao

 When and where: Thu 18:30-20:30 (lecture), 20:30-21:30 (tutorial) @ COM3-MPH